 Rob's Top 5 Tips - Networking

 The old saying ‘it’s who you know, rather than what you know’ still applies today.
 Using your personal network is a great way of increasing your chances of finding work.
 For more advice, you can contact the Employment Support Service on 0300 123 1745, or by completing the form at the bottom of the page.

 Tell family, friends – old and new – and former colleagues about your job search.
 The more eyes and ears that are looking out for vacancies for you, the better.

-When you speak to a contact, remember to ask them who they recommend you should speak to next.
+When you speak to a contact, remember to ask them who they'd recommend you speak to next.
 They might even introduce you personally to them.

-If you have made a new contact, send them a quick message to thank them for their time and any advice they gave you.
+If you've made a new contact, send them a quick message to thank them for their time and any advice they gave you.
 Try to keep in touch with your network on a regular basis.

-If you are able to support the people in your network, they are more likely to remember you and give you support when the opportunity arises.
+If you're able to support the people in your network, they're more likely to remember you and give you support when the opportunity arises.

 Find out more

 If you would like help with finding work, training or work experience, just contact Rob Friday today, by calling 0300 123 1745 or completing the form below.